-Section I - Summary of Auditors' Results
+Section I - Summary of Auditors' Results Financial Statements Type of auditors' report issued: Unmodified.
+Internal control over financial reporting: Material weakness(es) identified? \\\ yes Xno Significant deficiency(s) identified that are not considered to be material weaknesses?
+X none noted yes Noncompliance material to financial statements noted? \\\\ yes Xno Federal Awards Internal control over major programs: Material weakness(es) identified?
+X no yes Significant deficiency(s) identified that are not considered to be material weaknesses? yes X none noted Type of auditors' report issued on compliance for major programs: Unmodified.
+Any audit findings disclosed that are required to be reported in accordance with section 510(a) of Circular A-133? \\ yes Xno Identification of major program: CFDA Number Name of Federal Program or Cluster 45.129 Promotion of the Humanities Federal-State Partnership Dollar threshold used to distinguish between type A and type B programs: \$300,000

-Financial Statements Type of auditors' report issued d: Unqualified.
-Internal control over financial i reporting: Material weakness(es) ide ntified? yes X no Significant deficiency(s) id considered to be material yes X none noted Noncompliance material to fin ancial statements noted? yes X no Federal Awards Internal control over major pro grams: Material weakness(es) ide ntified? yes X no Significant deficiency(s) id considered to be material yes X none noted Type of auditors' report issued on compliance for major programs: Unqualified.
-Any audit findings disclosed the reported in accordance with secondary A-133? • yes X no Identification of major program: CFDA Number FDA Number Name of Federal Program or Cluster 45.129 129 Promotion of the Humanities Federal-State Partnership Dollar threshold used to distinguish between type A and type B programs: \$300,000 Auditee qualified as low-risk a uditee?
-X yes no
+Auditee qualified as low-risk auditee?